 Strategic Goals in the Combined Plan SVWDB's Strategic Priorities (SP) and Goals (SG) 1.
-Help individuals gain access to jobs that (SP)Create a collective impact strategy to pay family-sustaining wages and provide promote family sustaining wages. opportunities for career progression by providing equitable and universal service delivery.
-(SG 2): Create, Support and Sustain a Talent Pipeline for SVWDB's Targeted denvery.
-Industries 2.
-Increase business engagement and deliver (SG 2): Create, Support and Sustain a value to business customers by filling jobs Talent Pipeline for SVWDB's Targeted in high-demand occupations that are Industries strategic to Virginia's economy and strengthen Virginia's regions.
+Help individuals gain access to jobs that (SP)Create a collective impact strategy to pay family-sustaining wages and provide promote family sustaining wages. opportunities for career progression by (SC 2): Create Support and Suptoin a providing equitable and universal service delivery.
+(SG 2): Create, Support and Sustain a Talent Pipeline for SVWDB's Targeted Industries 2.
+Increase business engagement and deliver (SG 2): Create, Support and Sustain a value to business customers by filling jobs Talent Pipeline for SVWDB's Targeted in high-demand occupations that are Industries strategic to Virginia's economy and (SC 2) Implement a system wide approach to strengthen Virginia's regions.
 (SG 3):Implement a system-wide approach to developing the essential work ready skills and executive functioning skills employers require for the current and future workplace.
-3. Develop a qualified and desirable (SP)Develop and deliver workforce services workforce with the skills, competencies , to individuals who are underemployed and and credentials that meets the current and anticipated business needs of Virginia. underrepresented to expand the talent pipeline of youth and adults.
+3. Develop a qualified and desirable (SP)Develop and deliver workforce services workforce with the skills, competencies , to individuals who are underemployed and and credentials that meets the current and anticipated business needs of Virginia. underrepresented to expand the talent pipeline of youth and adults. pipeline of youth and addits.
 (SG 3):Implement a system-wide approach to developing the essential work ready skills and executive functioning skills employers 4.
-Strengthen outreach and recruitment require for the current and future workplace.
-(SP)Develop and deliver workforce services efforts to promote workforce services and to individuals who are underemployed and stimulate career awareness. underrepresented to expand the talent pipeline of youth and adults.
-(CC 1) Duild Awaranaas and Identity of the (SG 1):Build Awareness and Identity of the WDB and the Workforce System's Opportunities and Supports 5.
+Strongthon outroach and regruitment require for the current and future workplace.
+4. Strengthen outreach and recruitment efforts to promote workforce services and (SP)Develop and deliver workforce services to individuals who are underemployed and stimulate career awareness. underrepresented to expand the talent pipeline of youth and adults.
+(SG 1):Build Awareness and Identity of the WDB and the Workforce System's Opportunities and Supports 5.
 Reduce workforce system barriers through (SP) Create a collective impact strategy to collaborative integration and innovative influence the labor force participation rate in solutions. the region.
-(SP)Create a collective impact strategy to promote family sustaining wages.
+(SP)Create a collective impact strategy to promote family sustaining wages. promote ranning sustaining wages.
 (SG 2): Create, Support and Sustain a Talent Pipeline for SVWDB's Targeted Industries